ezrichards/geocup/README.md

 The leaderboard will be updated everyday and the next day's link will be released shortly after.
 The winner gets something, idk.

-## Loading Results

-To load data:

-- Save results from the API URL as json: `https://www.geoguessr.com/api/v3/results/highscores/GAME_CODE`
+To load data, save results from the API URL as json in the `games` folder: `https://www.geoguessr.com/api/v3/results/highscores/GAME_CODE`
-- Put that file as `data.json` in the `stats` folder.
-- Run `python aggregate.py`

-Results will be in `totals-aggregated.json` - make sure this looks good, and then delete the old totals.json file and replace it with the new one.